LancerComet/Aniber/Readme.md

 ## NPM Scripts
  - `npm start`: Run all testing cases by using default settings.
 It will use **Phantomjs** to run testing cases.
  - `npm run ie`: Run all testing cases by using **Internet Explorer**.
 You might do some extra work.
 Check these stuff below.
+ - `npm run edge`: Run all testing cases by using **Microsoft Edge**.
+Make sure you are using Windows 10.
  - `npm run firefox`: Run all testing cases by using **Firefox**.
 Make sure Firefox has been installed.
  - `npm run chrome`: Run all testing case by using **Chrome**.
 Make sure Chrome has been installed.
  - `npm run selenium-setup`: Install Selenium to your project.